SamsungInternet/snapwat/README.md

 (This just runs `python -m SimpleHTTPServer`).

-Or to watch for changes:
+To watch for changes (in a separate terminal):

 ```npm run watch```